 - Trigger a webhook

-Every rule needs three things:
+Every Inbox Automation rule comprises three elements:

 Need some inspiration?
-Checkout our collection of most popular rules so far!
+Check out our collection of most popular rules so far!

 You are able to order your rules if you want certain ones to take priority over others.
 This means that the one ordered higher will have its actions take precedence, and the lower rule may only apply some of its actions so as not to conflict with the other.
 Time-based rules are special, in the sense that they will only be processed if the conditions are met at the designated time.